Bloodvein Headwaters Day 2: Crystal Lake to the Knox Lake Portage

 like paddling in a dream – the south end of Indian House Lake

 Some distance up Indian House Lake on the west side of one of the string of islands that almost divides the lake in half, we pulled over and stopped for lunch.
 While lunch is a hurried affair for some paddlers, we actually spend an hour and even take out the butane stove to boil up some water – water for soup and water for tea or coffee.
-We also get the water filter out and refill the one-liter Nalgene container and then add some Gatorade.
+We also get out the water filter, refill the one-liter Nalgene container, and then add some Gatorade.
 Adequate hydration is key when you’re paddling.

 A10 P105